-&lt;sup>2 Comprising of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.
+2 Comprising of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates.

 The push for a more diverse energy system is reflected in many national policy objectives, including Nationally Determined Contributions (NDCs), and investment strategies.
-ACWA Power develops, builds, owns and operates desalination and power generation projects, including solar and wind, in the Middle East, Africa and Asia.
-Masdar, an energy company partially owned by ADNOC, has also expanded beyond the Middle East, and has formed a strategic agreement with Iberdrola, a leading wind power producer and one of the largest electric utilities in the world.
+Saudi Aramco has a stake in ACWA Power, which develops, builds, owns and operates power generation and desalination projects in the Middle East, Africa and Asia.
+Abu Dhabi Future Energy Company PJSC, known as Masdar, is an energy company partially owned by ADNOC, has also expanded beyond the Middle East, and has formed a strategic agreement with Iberdola, a leading wind power producer and one of the largest electric utilities in the world.